Toward precision physics tests with future COHERENT detectors: Results

 \subsection{Weak mixing angle and neutron distribution radius}

-The first parameter that we have investigated is the weak mixing angle, $\theta_{W}$, which being a fundamental parameter of the electroweak theory represent a unique way for testing the SM.
+The first parameter that we have investigated is the weak mixing angle, $\theta_{W}$, which being a fundamental parameter of the electroweak theory represents a unique way for testing the SM.
 Its value is predicted to vary with the energy scale, thus, making it fundamental to measure it at different momentum transfers.
-Moreover, given that in some BSM scenarios its running can be significantly modified~\cite{PhysRevD.104.L011701}, a deviation of its value from its SM prediction may indicate the presence of new physics.
-Luckily, \cenns shows the capability of performing measurements of the weak mixing angle for $Q<100\, \mathrm{MeV}$, where measurements are poor, although the precision level reached so far has been limited by the systematic uncertainty on the normalization of the CE$\nu$NS signal.
+Moreover, given that in some BSM scenarios its running can be significantly modified~\cite{PhysRevD.104.L011701}, a deviation of its value from its SM prediction may indicate the presence of new physics.\\ Luckily, \cenns shows the capability of performing measurements of the weak mixing angle for $Q<100\, \mathrm{MeV}$, where measurements are poor, although the precision level reached so far has been limited by the systematic uncertainty on the normalization of the CE$\nu$NS signal.
 In fact, a shift on $\sin^2\vartheta_W$ produces an almost-constant renormalization of the overall CE$\nu$NS recoil spectrum, as visible in Fig.~\ref{fig:DataVsModel}.
 Furthermore, the \cenns cross section, as clear from Eq.~(\ref{eq:cexsec}), does not depend only on the weak mixing angle value, but also on the neutron rms radius $R_n$ of the target nucleus entering the neutron form factor.
 The latter is typically poorly known due to the limited availability of probes capable of precisely accessing the neutron density distribution and enabling a model-independent determination.
 Such a dependence represents a characteristic degeneracy of electroweak probes~\cite{Corona:2021yfd,AtzoriCorona:2023ktl,Cadeddu:2021ijh,AtzoriCorona:2024vhj}.
-Thus, it is important to extract simultaneously $\sin^{2}{\theta_W}$ and $R_n$ from the data, to avoid misinterpretations.\\
+Thus, it is important to extract simultaneously $\sin^{2}{\theta_W}$ and $R_n$ from the data, to avoid misinterpretations.\\ The results of the sensitivity on the simultaneous extraction of the weak mixing angle and the average neutron radius of the cesium and iodine nuclei and the neutron radius of the argon nucleus, respectively, for the COHERENT CryoCsI I, CryoCsI II and Ar 750 detectors are shown at $1\sigma$ confidence level (CL) in Fig.~\ref{fig:2Dsin2Rn}.
+We compare the sensitivity for the cryogenic CsI detectors with the current precision from COHERENT CsI data~\cite{COHERENT:2021xmm}, from which it is clear that with the future detectors it will be possible to perform such a simultaneous extraction reaching high precision on the neutron radius.
+Numerically, at $1\sigma$ CL, the results read\footnote{The quoted central values correspond to the input parameters used to generate the Asimov spectra in the sensitivity study.}